testacc-art/ninshubur/README.md

   * Fatal: red with `@here` mention.
 * Integration with [AWS KMS](https://aws.amazon.com/kms/).
 * Random quotes from movies and games to add a bit of fun.
-* A name and avatar are configurable.
+* The name and avatar are configurable.
 * Deployable with terraform.

 ## Building a project